Developing Healthy Habits

 Do This Now

-Set aside 10-15 minutes each day for one spiritual discipline.
+Set aside 10 to 15 minutes each day for one spiritual discipline.
 Track your progress for a week to build consistency.

 Questions to Reflect On